 Evidence: The evidence base for interventions in crisis-affected contexts is extremely thin, but evidence generation is essential for strengthening our understanding of what works and what doesn’t.
 Evidence-based solutions are a major opportunity to make a greater impact with limited resources.

 Protracted displacement: Solutions and interventions for protracted displacement must be integrated effectively in local and national systems, emphasising the important role governments play.

 What is the European strategy?

 The International Rescue Committee was founded in 1933 at the request of Albert Einstein to help refugees from Germany and across Europe escape conflict and persecution.
-Our offices across Europe, including in Greece, the Balkans, the UK, Germany, Belgium and Switzerland continue to strive to assist those affected by today’s worst crises.
+Our offices across Europe, including in Greece, the Balkans, the UK, Germany, Sweden, Belgium and Switzerland continue to strive to assist those affected by today’s worst crises.

 IRC UK is our hub in Europe with a mission to use our innovative, evidence-based knowledge of how people are affected by conflict and natural disaster, in order to amplify the voices of the world’s displaced.
 In Europe, the IRC uses our insights from crises around the world to deliver research based, transformational change.

 In Europe, our priority areas are Women's Protection and Empowerment, Education in Emergencies and Cash and Urban refugees.
 In addition, we are the only international organisation working across the arc of the refugee crisis, from assisting displaced people in Syria and neighbouring countries, to supporting refugee resettlement in Europe and the U.S..
 The IRC applies pressure to European leaders to develop a sustainable, sensible and above all humanitarian response to the refugee crisis.
 Based on our expertise in refugee resettlement in the U.S., we work with governments, civil society actors and officials across our European network to provide technical assistance.